 Single Touch Payroll (STP) will allow employees to access their tax and superannuation information, such as their payment summary, through their myGov portal, If your employer does not run Single Touch Payroll, they will still be required to send through regular pay slips.

 Employers will have to establish how many people are employed by your business on April 1st, 2018.
 If your business has 20 or more employees on this date, you will need to upgrade to a payroll system that supports Single Touch Payroll by July 1, 2018.

-Companies with 19 employees or less should also keep their eye on Single Touch Payroll as they may be required to report through it subject to the passage of legislation from July 1st, 2019.
+Companies with 19 employees are also now required to report through STP according to the passage of legislation from July 1st, 2019.
 Employers will run Single Touch Payroll under a Standard Business Reporting-enabled software which enables reporting of payroll and superannuation information electronically, at the same time that their employees and superannuation funds are paid.
 Employers are required to upgrade their existing payroll software to satisfy the Single Touch Payroll standards.
 Download this checklist to make sure you are prepared for the upcoming changes.

 How can employers smoothly transition into Single Touch Payroll?

 Once the above steps have been completed, employers must consider when and how they should transition into Single Touch Payroll.
 An employer has the option to begin using Single Touch Payroll now, which means some employers could be completing their EOFY processes in a quicker, more efficient way.
 When an employer starts using Single Touch Payroll, the system will submit existing YTD amounts of both current and inactive employees in their first submission.

 For employers, Single Touch Payroll will ensure your business is compliant with the ATO’s new reporting requirements.
 The new system allows employers to report data correctly through the ATO with no added work.
 For payroll software providers, Single Touch Payroll provides a simple way to incorporate the new system into the existing one with no extra cost.